Last Updated April 30, 2021

 Step 5 – Obtain your Passport

 Once the CBIU receives proof of payment on your investment, they will issue your certificate of registration (or naturalization).
-You can then use it to apply for your Dominica passport.
+You can then use it to apply for your Dominican passport.

 While this process is extremely streamlined, it does require a lot of paperwork.
 For that reason alone, it can be helpful to base yourself from one location while going through this process.

-Everything you deliver with your application has to be less than 90 days old, which means that there is a lot of coordination required on your part to pull everything together within the set timeframe.
+Everything you deliver with your application has to have been issued within 90 days, which means that there is a lot of coordination required on your part to pull everything together within the set timeframe.

 The Pros of Dominica Citizenship

 As with most things, you should not base your entire second citizenship decision on a price point.

 Yes, Dominica is the best value option and relatively cheap compared to the $1+ million asking price for Maltese citizenship, but there are other factors to consider.

 That said, the pros of Dominica’s economic citizenship are many.